Indonesia International Motor Show: Production car introductions

-2020 Indonesia International Motor Show
+2020

 The 28th Indonesia International Motor Show was planned to be held from 9 to 19 April 2020, but was suspended indefinitely due to COVID-19 pandemic.
 In May 2020, the organizers announced that the show would be cancelled due to an uncertain future ending of the pandemic in Indonesia; instead, they would focus on the 2021 event.

-2021 Indonesia International Motor Show
+2021

-Due to COVID-19 pandemic, this year's Indonesia International Motor Show was split into two events, the IIMS Virtual, which was held virtually on its official website, and the IIMS Hybrid, which was held both in the exhibition center (in compliance with strict health protocols) and on its official website.
+Due to the COVID-19 pandemic, the 2021 edition of Indonesia International Motor Show was split into two events: IIMS Virtual, which was held virtually on its official website, and IIMS Hybrid, which was held both in the exhibition center (in compliance with strict health protocols) and on its official website.

 Virtual

 The IIMS Virtual was held from 18 to 28 February 2021 (Phase 1) and 18 March to 4 April 2021 (Phase 2) on its official website.

 Hybrid

-The 28th Indonesia International Motor Show (organized as IIMS Hybrid) was held from 15 to 25 April 2021 at Jakarta International Expo Kemayoran and on its official website.
+The 28th Indonesia International Motor Show (organized as IIMS Hybrid) was held from 15 to 25 April 2021 at the Jakarta International Expo Kemayoran and on its official website.
+Responding to the COVID-19 measurements, then-Indonesian President, Joko Widodo held the inauguration of the show's opening ceremonies in a livestream filmed at the Merdeka Palace in Central Jakarta.
+British automaker MG Motor made their first appearance at the exhibition.